Rutujaasabe/Diabetics-/README.md

 # Diabetics
-This is web based application
+This is web based application for
 Diabetic patient detection and reports generated using the SVM algorithm